 Choose the material and manufacturing method that suits you best!

 17-4 PH is a martensitic precipitation-hardening stainless steel.
 As a result of its valuable combination of properties, 17-4 PH is the most widely used of all the precipitation-hardening stainless steels as it gives the opportunity to add reliability while simplifying fabrication and reducing costs.

 high strength, excellent corrosion resistance, and fine mechanical properties at temperatures up to 316°C. As it is martensitic, it is magnetic.

 aircraft parts, fire arms parts and car parts.

 17-4 PH is widely used in food processing equipment, petrochemical and chemical industries, and for aerospace applications.

-Alloy 316L is molybdenum-bearing austenitic stainless steel, allowing for better overall resistance to corrosion, compared to 304.
-316L is known for its outstanding formability and weldability and offers long-lasting high quality with outstanding elevated temperature tensile.
-It is robust towards environmental influences, immune from sensitization and a tough material used for weight-bearing duties.
+Alloy 316L is a molybdenum-bearing austenitic stainless steel, that has better overall corrosion resistance, compared to 304.
+316L is known for its great formability and weldability.
+It also offers long-lasting high quality with outstanding elevated temperature tensile.
+It is robust towards environmental influences and a tough material used for weight-bearing duties.

 high toughness and corrosion resistance, and non-magnetizable.